 - Allergies: itchy dogs and cats, ear infections, impacted anal glands, foot/leg licking

 - Gastrointestinal problems: diarrhea, constipation

-- Pain: post op surgery, as part of rehab/physical therapy program with Dr. Cely, chronic pain, part of disease process
+- Pain: post-op surgery, as part of a rehab/physical therapy program with Dr. Cely, chronic pain, part of the disease process

 - Voiding dysfunction: incontinence, night time leaking